withastro/contribute.docs.astro.build/src/content/docs/guides/code-samples.md

     - "The following example shows configuring your base to always use a trailing slash."
     - "The following example shows importing and using a Card component with an author's name passed as props."

 This helps us

 - ensure that the code samples in fact illustrate something someone might actually do.
 - reduce the chances that you are relying on the reader to interpret what you mean by "do it like this."
-- make sure the description of a code snippet always **precedes** the sample, and that it is clear which snippet it's describing in the event that there are several code snippets in a row.
+- prep the reader so that they already know what the code *does* and only need to figure out *how* that result is achieved.

 ### Multiple code samples

 **Telling a story with multiple files can be tricky.** If you just plop 3 code samples together in a "Say you have these files..." and THEN you write something that kind of explains a way in which they work together, people have to SCROLL BACK UP past the code samples they probably skipped the first time in order to see what you mean.
 It's very un-flowy!

-The "The following code sample shows..." pattern (of course doesn't always have to be exactly those words! just the idea that you're telling the reader what to look for before you show them code) helps in this situation, because **it forces you to call out what's important in each snippet**, as you go.
-THEN, when the reader has had some very specific things all pointed out to them, you can connect some dots and ascribe meaning.
+Our "The following code sample shows..." pattern before each individual code block helps you write clearly in this. **It forces you to call out what's important in each snippet**, as you go.
+Then, when the reader has had these specific things pointed out to them, you can connect some dots and create meaning for the reader.

-The following example shows how to clearly annotate a more complex situation involving multiple code snippets by keeping each code block's own description separate, as an introductory line:
+The following example shows how to clearly annotate a more complex situation involving multiple code snippets by introducing each code sample individually:

 **Less helpful structure :**
 - "Pretend you had the following three files:"